flipacholas/Architecture-of-consoles/articles/pc-engine.md

 {{% inner_markdown %}}
 There are **six channels** in this system, each one is set up by writing to a set of registers, there's quite a lot of attributes available to customise so here are the most important ones:
 - **Waveform shape**: The waveform cycle is generated using thirty-two 5-bit values, each one corresponds to the amplitude of the wave at a particular time.
+  - Some games like *Fire Pro Wrestling 2* and *Bloody Wolf* even altered the values during playback to obtain special sounds (at the expense of audible clicks during transfers).
 - **Frequency control**: Two 8-bit registers alter the frequency of the channel to produce different musical notes with the same waveform.
-- **Amplitude level**: Four bits of a shared register control how loud the channel will sound.
+- **Amplitude level**: A single 8-bit register stores two 4-bits values that specify how loud the channel will sound.
+The two values correspond to the 'Left' and 'Right' **panning control**, a pioneering feature compared to what the competition offered.

 {{% /inner_markdown %}}